ruby/ruby/README.md

 ## Ruby home page

-The URL of the Ruby home page is:

 https://www.ruby-lang.org/

 ## Mailing list

-There is a mailing list to talk about Ruby.
+There is a mailing list to discuss Ruby.
 To subscribe to this list, please send the following phrase:

     subscribe